Career Details

 Purpose:This program is designed for individuals seeking employment in either a mobile application software development firm or large organization with a mobile application development team as well as for those persons already employed who wish to update their skills in mobile application development and testing.
 This curriculum will prepare students for employment as junior mobile application developers as well as quality assurance test engineers for native mobile applications.
 Upon completion, graduates are prepared to study for the Google Associate Android Developer certification.

-This program provides the student with the aesthetic, technical, and management knowledge required for the creation and management of well-designed and well-organized websites.
+Purpose: This program provides the student with the aesthetic, technical, and management knowledge required for the creation and management of well-designed and well-organized websites.
 This career studies certificate also prepares the student for the CIW Associate Certification and the CIW Associate Design Specialist Certification.

 Credit for Prior Learning: Students in this program may be eligible for credit for prior learning.
 See an academic advisor or counselor for further information.